erikcorry/understanding-lisp-1/README.md

 ## x stub

-Runtime routines return by jumping to the x stub.
+Functions return by jumping to the x stub.
 It pops the return address off the stack (push down list) by calling `uw`.
 It clobbers the IO register, but preserves the accumulator by reloading it from the header of the `uw` function where it knows it was spilled.